taoensso/touchstone/README.md

 ## Contact & Contribution

 Reach me (Peter Taoussanis) at *ptaoussanis at gmail.com* for questions/comments/suggestions/whatever.
 I'm very open to ideas if you have any!
 I'm also on Twitter: [@ptaoussanis](https://twitter.com/#!/ptaoussanis).

 ## License

-Copyright &copy; 2012 Peter Taoussanis
+Copyright &copy; 2012 Peter Taoussanis.
 Distributed under the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html), the same as Clojure.